Daniel-ZA/CDK-Abstractions-EscapeHatches/README.md

 ## Learning Outcomes

-* Understand varying levels of abstraction for CDK constructs
+* Illustrate varying levels of abstraction for CDK constructs
-* Understand usage of Escape/Unescape hatches to modify underlying properties otherwise not present in the higher level constructs
+* Apply usage of Escape/Unescape hatches to modify underlying properties otherwise not present in the higher level constructs
-* Understand usage of raw overrides to modify a construct's properties
+* Demonstrate usage of raw overrides to modify a construct's properties

 ## Prerequisites: